thedamian/AISkillsFest.com/README.md

 AISkillsFest.com website and resources

 ## Contents of this repo.
-- Website - The AISkillsFest.com website
+- Docs - The AISkillsFest.com website
 - PythonCode - example code in python
 - DotnetCode - example code in DotNet